CzarScar/tdd-locker-robot/task/task-super-locker-robot.md

     * When get a bag from super locker robot
     * Then I can get the bag

+* Super Locker cannot get bag using invalid receipt without locker info
+    * Given there is an invalid receipt without locker info
+    * When get a bag from super locker robot
+    * Then I cannot get the bag

-* Super Locker cannot get bag using invalid receipt
+* Super Locker cannot get bag using invalid receipt with locker info
-    * Given there is an invalid receipt
+    * Given there is an invalid receipt with locker info
+    * When get a bag from super locker robot
+    * Then I cannot get the bag

+* Super Locker cannot get bag using reused receipt with locker info
+    * Given there is an reused receipt
     * When get a bag from super locker robot
     * Then I cannot get the bag